Last modified September 09, 2021

 As with many sites, an IP address is visible to us when users visit our Service.
 An IP address is a number automatically assigned to an individual computer whenever the individual is connected to the Internet.
 Among other uses, Tripod uses IP addresses to help diagnose problems with our server.

-DOES TRIPOD COLLECT INFORMATION FROM CHILDREN UNDER 13 YEARS OF AGE?
+DOES EDELEMENTS COLLECT INFORMATION FROM CHILDREN UNDER 13 YEARS OF AGE?

-WHAT DOES TRIPOD DO WITH THE INFORMATION IT COLLECTS?
+WHAT DOES EDELEMENTS DO WITH THE INFORMATION IT COLLECTS?

 In addition to the specific uses described above and below, in general, we use the information collected to provide the Service to you and process your transactions, to help us understand who uses the Service, for internal operations such as operating and improving the Service, to contact you for customer service and billing purposes, to facilitate the delivery of advertising, and so that we and third parties can contact you about products and services that may be of interest to you.